Are You Designing Spaces with Your Kids in Mind?

 Storage Spaces

 Kids have stuff.
 Lots and lots of stuff.
-Books, toys, clothing, sports, hobby and school stuff.
+Books, toys, clothing, sports, hobby, and school stuff.
 The question is: where do you put it all?
-Collecting it as soon as it comes through the door can be advantageous to keeping it from being strewn all over the place, as kids (and their clutter) come home in a whirlwind of excitement from school, games and play dates.
+Collecting it as soon as it comes through the door can help to keep belongings from being tossed about as kids come home in a whirlwind of excitement from school, games, and play dates.
 Individual cubbies for each child in a foyer or mudroom can help to keep family members organized and prevent any mix-ups of belongings.
-A closet that features built-ins with plenty of drawers, cubbies, hooks and shelving will help encourage independence by giving children the ability to grab what they need and easily tidy up too.
+A closet that features built-ins with plenty of drawers, cubbies, hooks, and shelving will help encourage independence by giving children the ability to grab what they need and easily tidy up too.
 Some parents choose to remove the doors to make a closet even more inviting for their little ones to use.
-Hanging a set of curtains or draping fabric from a rod can add color and complement the overall design scheme, while hiding the contents at the same time.

 OTHER POSTS